 Christopher A. Kuntz, the grandson of the artist, intimately explores the heart of one of America's greatest treasures- through his cartoons, artwork and stories; images obtained from magazines, newspapers, museums, relatives, and the author's own artifacts and observations.
 Many of the images in this loving, funny, and thoroughly researched book have never before been seen by the public.

 From the Author

 I am Scott Brown's grandson, and the author of Scott Brown: Cartoonist.
-The book tells the story of my grandfather's life using over 130 brilliant full color renditions of his cartoons, early work, family pictures, artwork, and other memorabilia from museums, magazines, newspapers, and private collections.
-Many of the images in this book have never been seen by the public.
+This hardback, full color book tells the story of my grandfather's life using over 130 brilliant renditions of his cartoons, early work, family pictures, artwork, and other memorabilia from museums, magazines, newspapers, and private collections including my own.

 -Christopher A. Kuntz

 the Richland County Historical Society

 for hosting me for an evening talk at the Carriage House on Wednesday August 16 .
 I had a real nice time meeting some of you, and getting to see some of you again after meeting you along the way.
 I am so glad this has all happened, and for the new people it has brought to my life.

 Alan Wigton treated the audience to a remarkable display of life sized Corner Parade poster replicas, which he hung on the wall as a temporary display.
 My grandfather would have gotten such a kick out of that.
 Thank you to each and every person who was there.
 I hope that you enjoyed yourself, and that I treated you to some unique experiences!

 New Resource for Scott Brown at the Richland County Historical Society!